turingschool/career-development-curriculum/module_three/job_search_strategies_i.md

 * Complete PD Peer Groups Survey

 ### Decide on Priorities: What do you want to do (longterm)?
-The Flower Exercise forced you to take a deeper dive into what skills, knowledge, and values have informed your professional journey thus far, and we'll build on those reflections to analyze how our career could provide us with the opportunities we seek.

-How can you do that?
-Start by looking at your completed Flower Exercise.
+.
 What bullet points stick out to you as most important in describing who you are?
 How can you take the most important bullets and combine them into a career you love?

-**I Do:** Allison will model how she might create a professional summary about herself using [her Flower Exercise](https://github.com/turingschool/career-development-curriculum/blob/master/files/Allison's%20Flower%20Scan.pdf):

-* I value helping others reach their fullest potential, and my skills in coaching, active listening, and providing feedback ensure that I can be successful in a career that does just that.
-For my next job search, my priorities are to find a job that combines my passion and knowledge around curriculum-planning to coach others on a wider spectrum, and I also hope to do this work in a way that provides the right work-life balance to allow me to pursue my passion for writing as well.

 ### Your Turn
-**Write:** Spend five minutes analyzing your Flower Exercise and list your biggest priorities in the job search based on what you've discovered.
+**Write:** Spend five minutes analyzing your biggest priorities in the job search based on what you've discovered.

 Priorities could include: